wjwat/lhtlhtp.com/content/contributing/contributing.md

 sets some guidelines to help keep things consistent across the site to make it easier to contribute in the future.

+## Writing The Code & Content

+- [Install Zola](https://www.getzola.org/documentation/getting-started/installation/) (we also have [a section](http://127.0.0.1:1111/contributing/built/#zola) on installing Zola on our site.)
+- Fork the repo to your account
+- Clone the repo to your local machine
+- Create a branch to make your changes on.
+- Open the file/files you'd like to edit
+- In your terminal type `zola serve` in the top level directory of the site.
+  This will build a copy of the site and host it for you so you can the changes locally as you make them.
+- Edit those files
+- Push the changes to your forked copy of the site
+- Open a pull request to get your changes approved.

 ## General Guidelines

+- If you find yourself needing to style a particular piece of text in a certain way in many different parts of the site consider using a shortcode.
+This gives us the flexibility of changing that text in a singular spot rather than having to comb through all the content files to change it in every single location.
+  There is a list of current shortcodes in the top level of the {{ repo() }}.

 ### Cleanup